get to know me

 • Relational trauma & attachment injuries

-• Race-based traumatic stress
+• Identity or race-based traumatic stress

-ABUSE (to include childhood & sexual abuse)
+• Abuse (to include childhood & sexual abuse)

 social justice advocacy

 While I may not be the best clinical fit for every prospective client, ALL are welcome here.
 I am committed to social justice advocacy and creating safe spaces that are affirming of all of the identities you hold.
-I am committed to anti-racism and I am LGBTQ+ ally.
+I am committed to anti-racism and I am an LGBTQ+ ally.

 I also acknowledge that, in this era of American history, there are a lot of misconceptions about what that statement means.
 That’s okay.
 I repeat: ALL are welcome here.
 If you are curious about what it means to be an advocate of social justice, you are welcome here and I would love to explore that with you further.